Best RN to BSN Programs in Indiana (Online & Campus) – 2021 Rankings

-Online, Hybrid & Campus
+Type: Online, Hybrid & Campus

 Program Overview: Indiana Wesleyan University is private, non-profit Christian university founded in 1920.
 One of the most flexible paths to enhance career prospects in nursing, this RN to BSN education in Indiana can suit the academic needs of almost every student.
 With seven entry dates and three options to choose from (100% online, hybrid and 100% on-campus), you can start and complete this program as per your convenience.
 What’s more, hybrid and on-campus classes are offered at various locations throughout Indiana, Kentucky and Ohio.
 By completing one course at a time you can complete this program in 15 months.
 While online students are not required to visit the campus, they are welcome to use the resources of the school whenever they want.

 • The college may provide a global travel course option as part of this program.
 This one of a kind opportunity will greatly help in developing culture relevance and nursing care for a diverse population.